 She’s talking about Barker again.

 Whoa.
-I’m proud Holly was always my favorite Barker Beauty!
+I’m proud of her!
+I’m glad Holly was always my favorite Barker Beauty!

 You can hear a little more from Holly herself after she won her lawsuit against Barker and the show.

-In 2007 during Barker’s retirement from the show he was celebrated and was heralded as a game show icon.
-He had become a television institution and with a whole lot of fanfare and acclaim being heaped upon him.
-Not one of the original Barker’s Beauties were part of it.
+In 2007, Barker announced his retirement from the show and he was celebrated and heralded as a game show icon.
+He had become a television institution and received a whole lot of fanfare and acclaim heaped upon him.
+Not one of the original Barker’s Beauties were part of the festivities.

 When asked about his four most famous Beauties during the shows run Barker responded, “They’ve been such a problem.
 I don’t want to say anything about them.
 They’re disgusting; I don’t want to mention them.”